 Nothing says summer like a backyard BBQ—or any other type of barbecue.
 Add a few friendly neighbourhood canines, and you’ve got yourself a party!
 While most dogs will be thrilled by the scents, sounds, and socialization of these fun gatherings, large crowds can also stress them out—so do keep an eye out for panicked behavior.

 Bear in mind, those “puppy dog eyes” can be persuasive!
 Unfortunately, not everyone knows which foods are unsafe for dogs.
 To cut down on unnecessary risks, gently request that guests not sneak your pet any table scraps without your permission.
-Minimizing your pet’s exposure to fatty human foods from the grill will also help them maintain a healthy body weight—so opt for healthy options instead.
+Minimizing your pet’s exposure to fatty human foods from the grill will also help them maintain healthy body weight—so opt for healthy options instead.

 2. Let sleeping dogs lie—at the beach